speedscale/docs/docs/guides/smart_replace.md

 Yes, Smart Replace is designed to efficiently process large snapshot files.

-### Will Smart Replaace work when I create a new snapshot?
+### Will Smart Replace work when I create a new snapshot?

 Yes, although your new snapshot will need the same transform rules applies.
 This system is designed to be part of Speedscale's automatic traffic refresh system.